2002 North Carolina House of Representatives election: District 87

 The new 87th district overlaps with much of the former 91st district.
 Incumbent Republican Edgar Starnes, who has represented the 91st district since 1997, was re-elected here.

 District 88

 The new 88th district overlaps with much of the northern portion of the former 45th district.
 Incumbent Republican Mark Hilton, who has represented the 45th district since 2001, was re-elected here.

 District 89

 The new 89th district overlaps with much of the former 43rd district.
 Incumbent Republican Mitchell Setzer, who has represented the 43rd district since 1999, was re-elected here.

 District 90

-The new 90th district overlaps with much of the center section of the old 40th district.
-Incumbent Republican William S. Hiatt, who has represented the 40th district since 1995, didn't seek re-election.
+The new 90th district includes all of Alleghany County as well as part of Surry County.
+The new district has no incumbent.
 Democrat Jim Harrell won the open seat.

 District 91

 The new 91st district overlaps with much of the eastern portion of the former 40th district.
-Incumbent Republican Rex Baker, who has represented the 91st district since 1995, was re-elected here.
+The district includes the homes of incumbent Republicans Rex Baker, who has represented the 40th district since 1995, and William Hiatt, who has represented the 40th district since 1995.
+Hiatt didn't seek re-election and Baker was re-elected here.